 Neuren's strategy is to commercialise these therapies in global pharmaceutical markets through partnerships with established companies in those markets, leveraging the expertise, infrastructure and financial capacity of those companies.
-In August 2018, Neuren executed a very important partnership with NASDAQ-listed ACADIA Pharmaceuticals for trofinetide in North America, which enabled Neuren to transition into a fundamentally stronger position.
-The many benefits of the partnership are described in detail later in this Operating Review.
+In August 2018, Neuren executed a very important partnership with NASDAQ-listed ACADIA

+Pharmaceuticals for trofinetide in North America, providing the capabilities and funding required to bring trofinetide to market in the United States.